© Copyright 2012 – Present

 Support: Gallery wrap stretched canvas

-Description: This is a landscape depicting a classic Ford V8 car from 1934 similar to the one Bonnie and Clyde.
+Description: This is a landscape depicting a classic Ford V8 car from 1934 similar to the one driven by Bonnie and Clyde.
 You can read more about this notorious couple in “artist comments” below.
 This painting will not need a frame as the painting extends around the edges of the canvas.
 A Certificate of Authentication hand-signed by the artist is provided for this work of art.

 Artist Comments: This painting is of a vintage Ford V8.
 The same type car that helped make “Bonnie and Clyde” famous in the early 1930’s.
 Bonnie Parker and Clyde Barrow were notorious fugitives who traveled throughout the central states of North America with their gang during the Great Depression robbing and murdering wherever they went.
 The couple’s crime spree ended in their car when they were ambushed by Texas lawmen at a roadblock and then shot to death when 100 armor piercing bullets riddled the car.
 Bonnie and Clyde were buried in separate cemeteries in Dallas.
 Clyde’s gravestone reads “Gone but not forgotten.”